-The Friends of Petrie Island is a volunteer group that operates an interpretive center, special events tent, wildflower garden, and maintains the trail system.
-We also offer interpretive programs for children and adults.
+The Friends of Petrie Island is a volunteer group that operates an interpretive center and programs for all ages, special events tent, wildflower garden, and maintains the trail system, under an agreement with the City of Ottawa.
+We also manage the picnic area and act in an advisory role.

 We do NOT operate the beach or the parking lots.
-We do NOT know about public events on the beach.
+We do NOT provide information on public events at the beach.
 See the box below for City of Ottawa contacts.

 For further information on joining the Friends of Petrie Island, please contact at friendsofpetrieisland97@gmail.com or come see us at work any Wednesday morning in season.